 - Accepted by CWCG Ops Committee after input from IMT IC's and Deputies. - When a team "On-Call/2 Hour" is not available due to being assigned, or is unavailable, the next team on the rotation moves up to the "On-Call" position for the remainder of the current on-call period and all additional periods until their own on-call period has expired, unless the on call team becomes available and is put back in their normal scheduled rotation. - When a team has had an assignment, they maintain their place in the rotation.
 Unlike the national rotation, teams will no longer have to wait for all other teams to get an assignment.
-(Referred to by the Type 2 ICs as "luck of the draw"). - GACC Intel will update "News and Notes" as soon as possible and keep rotation information consistent on both GACC websites. - The rotation begins at 0001 on Wednesday and ends at 2400 on Tuesday. - Once either California GACC has fully exhausted their Type 2 Team capability, they will place an order to the other California GACC who will utilize the regional rotation to fill the order. - The specific team filling that slot is the team up on the local GACC rotation for that time period. - For normal Southern California Type 2 IMT fills: - Central is primary for LPF, SNF, SQF, STF, and Interior Units dispatched from same ECCs. - Southern California is primary for ANF, BDF, CNF, INF, and Interior Units dispatched from same ECCs. - Both GACCs will have final decision on management of all IMT assignments and deviation from the rotation based on commitments, PL levels, specific NICC requests, and unit commitments of Chief Officers or other unforeseen factors.
+(Referred to by the Type 2 ICs as "luck of the draw"). - GACC Intel will update "News and Notes" as soon as possible and keep rotation information consistent on both GACC websites. - The rotation begins at 0001 on Wednesday and ends at 2400 on Tuesday. - Both GACCs will have final decision on management of all IMT assignments and deviation from the rotation based on commitments, PL levels, specific NICC requests, and unit commitments of Chief Officers or other unforeseen factors.